paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-voting.md

     considered: DelayTranche,
     /// The tick at which the next no-show, of the assignments counted, would occur.
     next_no_show: Option<Tick>,
-    /// The amount of uncovered votes that need to be covered.
-These are either uncovered no-shows
-    /// or the amount of assignments needed to reach the minimum required.
-    uncovered: usize,
     /// The highest tranche to consider when looking to broadcast own assignment.
     /// This should be considered along with the clock drift to avoid broadcasting
     /// assignments that are before the local time.